 1. If the UE is unauthenticated in IMS it initiates IMS registration by sending a SIP REGISTER (UserID-1) message indicating that is IMS Registration for RLOS.
 The UserID-1 parameter is an IMPI and optionally an IMPU.

 2. Upon reception of the SIP REGISTER message from the indication that the SIP REGISTER is for RLOS the P-CSCF determines that it is for RLOS.
 The P-CSCF may optionally request from the PCRF the EPS-level identities (e.g. IMSI, IMEI(SV)) in the Rx session establishment request.
-The PCRF performs session binding based on the UE's IP address/prefix (as defined in TS 23.203 [x] clause 6.1.1.2) and provides one or more EPS-level identities to the P-CSCF.
+The PCRF performs session binding based on the UE's IP address/prefix (as defined in TS 23.203 [7] clause 6.1.1.2) and provides one or more EPS-level identities to the P-CSCF.

-3. Based on operator configuration for RLOS, the GIBA procedure over Gm as defined in TS 24.229 [x] is performed, the P-CSCF responds with a 420 response with sec-agree value listed in the unsupported header field.
+3. Based on operator configuration for RLOS, the GIBA procedure over Gm as defined in TS 24.229 [9] is performed, the P-CSCF responds with a 420 response with sec-agree value listed in the unsupported header field.